compositeurdigital/compositeurdigital.github.io/UX/en/organise_content/supported_content/panorama.md

 **Important** : Do not place any other images in this folder (except one `_preview` file).

+## Download a sample

+A Demo Universe which contains samples for panorama contents is available, [give it a try!](../Demo-Universe.zip) &#x1f604;

 Next : [Quiz (Compositeur Digital UX format)](quiz.md)

 [Back to Supported Content](index.md)